 Featured large city (over 20,000) - Hudson

 Hudson ranks as the safest large city and 12th-safest town overall in our study, with a crime score that is 83% more favorable than the average city in Ohio.
 The town is located in northeastern Ohio, in Summit County.
 The town has very little violent crime proportionate to its population, and a property crime figure that’s on par with many other safe small towns in the state.

 - Population: 22,340

-We collected data from the 2013 FBI crime statistics by city, which provides the most recent crime data available.
+We collected data from the 2013 FBI crime statistics by city, which provide the most recent crime data available.
 We excluded towns with populations less than 5,000 because towns with smaller populations than that are much more sensitive to crime score fluctuations.
-The raw data report included violent crimes (murder/manslaughter, forcible rape, robbery, and aggravated assault) and property crimes (burglary, larceny-theft, motor vehicle theft, and arson) from all law enforcement agencies that participate in the FBI Uniform Crime Reporting program.
+The raw data report included violent crimes (murder/manslaughter, forcible rape, robbery and aggravated assault) and property crimes (burglary, larceny-theft, motor vehicle theft and arson) from all law enforcement agencies that participate in the FBI Uniform Crime Reporting program.

 If you're looking for an alphabetical list of the cities in Ohio and how they compare, here is a table so you can look up your town: